 Monte Carlo Analysis

 Monte Carlo analysis is a more general, and more powerful statistical method as we will see in a minute.
-It's not limited to the normal distribution, we can truncate the tails of distributions to account for rejection of out of tolerance parts, and correlation of part dimensions can be taken into account.
+It's not limited to the normal distribution and we can truncate the tails of distributions to account for rejection of out of tolerance parts.
 Each part dimension is treated as a random variable as was done in RSS.
 A model of the stack-up is created and simulated repeatedly for thousands of trials.
 Each simulation trial randomly samples a dimension for each part and calculates clearance or interference.
 The percentage of trials that result in interference fit gives us an idea of the rejection rate.

 Comparison to RSS

 If you are assuming normally distributed dimensions, RSS is a more efficient way to go.
 One simple calculation will give the same answer as tens of thousands of simulation trials so Monte Carlo simulation is not needed.
 If the dimensions follow a probability distribution other than normal, Monte Carlo simulation shines.
-We'll discuss truncated distributions and correlated part dimensions later, and these are also advantages of using Monte Carlo.
+We'll discuss truncated distributions later which is another advantage.

 Basic Monte Carlo Simulation Example